getodk/xforms-spec/_sections/70-languages.md

 title: Languages
 ---

 Multi-lingual content for labels, and hints is supported.
 This is optional and can be done by replacing all language-dependent strings with 'text identifiers', which act as indexes into a multi-lingual dictionary in the model.
+The language strings can be identified with the `jr:itext()` [XPath function](#xpath-functions).

 In the `<model>`, a multi-lingual dictionary has the following structure: